Tresjs/tres/README.md

 - A vue component containing the scene under `components/content`

 1. Create a `your-awesome-demo.md` file under `content/experiments` directory.
 2. Add [Frontmatter](https://content.nuxtjs.org/guide/writing/markdown#front-matter) to provide the meta-data of your experiment, this is crucial to get the cards on the home page nice and pretty.
 Remember to add the `slug` of your `author` to the correspondant field.
-Be sure to add `status: published`, otherwise the thumbnail won't show up during your tests.

 ```md
 ---